nroduit/nroduit.github.io/content/tutorials/dicom-export.en.md

 2. Choose the exporting options
    ![Export options](/tuto/dicom-export-options.png?classes=shadow&width=350)
    * Transcoding: It allows to change the DICOM transfer syntax.
 Use this option only if you understand well what you are doing.
    * Generate new unique identifiers: Create new UIDs for some attributes.
-For an export, the consistency between UIDs and their references is preserved.
+Within an export, the consistency between all the UIDs and their references is preserved.
    * Include DICOMDIR: Create DICOMDIR file
    * DICOM CD folders: Add a directory to be compliant with DICOM CD
    * Keep directory names: Preserve the name in the directory hierarchy (not compliant with DICOMDIR)